About the Vermont Practitioner Health Program

 Physicians (including M.D.s and D.O.s), , podiatrists, physician assistants, AAs and RAs are eligible to participate in the program.
 Referrals come from the Vermont Board of Medical Practice as well as colleagues, family members, friends, patients and also include self-referrals.
 Communications with VPHP are confidential under state law and substance use cases have additional protections under federal law.

-Dr. Suzanne Parker is the Medical Director who is a board certified psychiatrist and is also certified as an addictionologist.
+Dr. Todd Mandell is the Interim Medical Director who is a board certified psychiatrist.
 Day-to-day operations are handled by the Program Administrator, Colleen Magne with oversight from the VPHP Medical Director and support from the Case Management Team, whose members include a diverse group of physicians and podiatrists.

 To learn more about the program, view the VPHP brochure, or contact VPHP at: